 - Do you like to work with paper.
 You may need a steady hand working with scissors.
 Homemade stationary,

 - Is gardening your thing?
-Here’s a great link to some ideas: 10 Ideas for Gardening Volunteer Projects
+Here’s a great link that will take you to to another website with some great ideas: 10 Ideas for Gardening Volunteer Projects

 - Do you enjoy canning?
 A great way to help the homeless, and home-bound seniors is by donating freshly canned fruits and vegetables.
 I love the idea of using fruit from a home-bound senior’s own tree, which they can no longer tend to themselves, and canning it for them to use later.
-They may even be willing to let you donate some of the canned creations to some other local home-bound seniors!
+They may even be willing to let you donate some of the canned creations to some other local home-bound seniors or a local homeless shelter!
 Use fruit and veggies from your garden, or a local farmers market to cook and jar/can fruits & veggies, make homemade jams, pickles, etc. and then donate.